Caldwell Nursery and Botanic Gardens

 Zone: 8-10

-Info: Unusual native Texas sunflower with soft downy silver colored leaves.
+Unusual native Texas sunflower with soft downy silver colored leaves.
 Blooms in the fall.

 Give this annual plenty of room and full sun.
 With adequate moisture and rich soil this sunflower can grow quite large.
 Pinching back early helps keep the plant smaller and bushier.